Slack Technologies Inc. [WORK] – The key to winning is to focus on the bigger picture

 Slack Technologies Inc. [NYSE:WORK]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding Slack Technologies Inc. [WORK] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 1/30/2020.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Slack Technologies Inc. [WORK], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 1/30/2020.
 On average, stock market experts give WORK an Overweight rating.
-The average 12-month price forecast for this stock is $29.97, with the high estimate being $36.00, the low estimate being $14.00 and the median estimate amounting to $26.00.
-This is compared to its latest closing price of $28.10.
+The average 12-month price forecast for this stock is $26.35, with the high estimate being $36.00, the low estimate being $14.00 and the median estimate amounting to $26.00.
+This is compared to its latest closing price of $26.53.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Slack Technologies Inc. [WORK] is sitting at 4.06.
 This is compared to 1 month ago, when its average rating was 4.00.

-Stay on the lookout for the next publication of this organization’s financial results for the quarter, which will be made public on 06/09/2020.
+Keep on the lookout for this organization’s next scheduled financial results, which are expected to be made public on 06/09/2020.

 Fundamental Analysis of Slack Technologies Inc. [WORK]